 Applications for self-build properties will be considered and repayment capacity is assessed for the amount sought as in the case for all mortgage applications.
 In the case of self-build property applications, an interest only option is available for the construction period up to a maximum of 12 months from initial stage drawdown.
 Where interest only option is availed of, repayments must then be provided over the remaining years of the original term.
-Repayment capacity should be assessed taking into account any potential overruns and a 10 per cent. contingency should be included in the total build costs.
+Repayment capacity should be assessed taking into account any potential overruns and a 10 per cent. contingency should be included in the total build costs assessed based on a fully completed detailed costings template to be completed and signed by an appropriately qualified architect.